nlesc-nano/Tutorials/docs/2_fitting.rst

 The script provides the sigma values in Angstrom so we divided them by 10 to obtain the corresponding values in nm.
-In order to avoid atoms getting too close one from each other, we constrained the sigma parameters to be higher than a miminal value (choosen to be exactly 0.02 nm lower than the initial value).
+In order to avoid atoms getting too close one from each other, we constrained the sigma parameters to be higher than a minimal value (choosen to be exactly 0.02 nm lower than the initial value).

 code for the NC with ligands: